kaspermunch/gwf/documentation.markdown

 {% endhighlight %}

 This workflow has three targets: `UnZipGenome`, `IndexGenome`, and `MapReads`.
 The output file from `UnZipGenome`, `ponAbe2.fa`, is used as the input for `IndexGenome` that in turn produces three index files as output, `ponAbe2.amb`, `ponAbe2.ann`, and `ponAbe2.pac`.
 Both the FASTA file and the three index files are input files to the `MapReads` target in addition to two FASTQ files.
-The `MapReads` target executes two shell commands -- any number is allows in a target specification -- to produce the final output.
+The `MapReads` target executes two shell commands -- any number is allowed in a target specification -- to produce the final output.

 In this workflow, `UnZipGenome` and `IndexGenome` both have other targets depending on them, so `MapReads` is the only terminal target and `gwf --status` would only show the progress in computing the final output file.